leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Controlling_By_Script_Component.md

 ### Script Component
   * Unity Script is a Component of GameObject, script component can be attached to GameObjects
   * Script Component is a C#/Javascript code-file implement MonoBehaviour class
+  * We make Script Component and attatch to a GameObject for controlling that GameObject, handle logic for that GameObject.

 #### MonoBehaviour class